defenseunicorns/uds-common/docs/package_integration/uds-package-practices.md

 > [!NOTE]
 > This document assumes knowledge of the UDS ecosystem and the UDS Package Custom Resource.
 If you are unfamiliar with these concepts, please first refer to the [guide](guide.md) providing more detailed information.

-This document outlines services and features of [UDS Core](https://github.com/defenseunicorns/uds-core) UDS package's **must** integrate with, using the [UDS `Package` custom resource](https://github.com/defenseunicorns/uds-core/blob/main/src/pepr/operator/README.md#example-uds-package-cr).
+This document outlines services and features of [UDS Core](https://github.com/defenseunicorns/uds-core) UDS Packages **must** integrate with, using the [UDS `Package` custom resource](https://github.com/defenseunicorns/uds-core/blob/main/src/pepr/operator/README.md#example-uds-package-cr).

 Made for UDS packages can be one of three tiers: